 * Dollar bounce muted on broadly tepid inflation

-With political uncertainty in the form of Catalonia's bid for independence and Austria's election outcome having a very muted impact on the currency relative to the bond markets, investors moved to the sidelines to focus on economic data.
+With some political uncertainty in the form of an approaching deadline over Catalonia's bid for independence and Austria's election outcome, investors moved to the sidelines.

-"ECB expectations will be the main driver and we see the overall trajectory of the euro higher, though there may be some consolidation after the heavy buying in recent weeks," said Manuel Oliveri, an FX strategist at Credit Agricole in London.
+"ECB expectations will be the main driver for the euro and we see the overall trajectory of the euro higher, though there may be some consolidation after the heavy buying in recent weeks," said Manuel Oliveri, an FX strategist at Credit Agricole in London.